EricssonBroadcastServices/chromecast-demo-receiver/README.md

 ```bash
 grunt build
 ```
-Builds the code and and places the final app in `dist` folder.
+Builds the code and and places the final app in the `dist` folder.

 ```bash
 grunt deploy
 ```
 An example on how to use ftp to send the app to a webserver.
-If the ftp server requires authentication, credentials should be placed in a file .ftpauth in the root of the project
+If the ftp server requires authentication, credentials should be placed in a .ftpauth file in the root of the project

 About the code
 ==============
-Javascript for the Receiver will be written using the new ES6 standard.
-Using grunt tasks this is then re-written to the ES5 standard where available.
+Javascript for the receiver is written using the new ES6 standard.
+Using grunt tasks this is then re-written into the ES5 standard.
 To learn more about Es6 see [babel](https://babeljs.io/).
 To keep our code clean and separated, we uses [Browserify](http://browserify.org/).
 This allows us to use require statements to import javascript code from other files.

 All of the above is done automatically using the grunt build system, but during development one should be aware of the power, and the limitations of both systems.

 Separate UI-logic
 ==============
-The Receiver has separate ui-logic and playback-logic. emp-receiver playback-logic is installed from a npm package.
+The receiver has separated ui-logic and playback-logic. emp-receiver playback-logic is installed from a npm package.
 Run npm install to get all depending npm packages.
-As a developer you need to add custom ui-logic to the receiver-app and customize index.html file.
+As a developer you need to add custom ui-logic to the receiver-app and customize the index.html file.
-Receiver-app should implement event listener for
+Receiver-app should implement an event listener for
-METADATA_UPDATED: fire when program changed, should be used to display title and images about the current program.
+METADATA_UPDATED: fired when a program change occurs, should be used to display title and images about the current program.
-STATE_CHANGED: fire when playback state changed, should be used to display play icon, buffer spinner etc. emp-receiver expose the inner emp-player, other playback event can be handle directly on the emp-player.
+STATE_CHANGED: fired when playback state has changed, should be used to display a play icon, buffer spinner etc. emp-receiver exposes the inner emp-player, other playback events can be handled directly on the emp-player.
-Receiver-app.js and index.html are samples how to implement a custom emp-receiver.
+Receiver-app.js and index.html are samples of how to implement a custom emp-receiver.

 EMP Chromecast Receiver
 =======